zig-gamedev/zig-gamedev/README.md

 Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
 This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) folder).

-## Building sample applications

-Not counting [Zig compiler](https://ziglang.org/download/), **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.

-Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
-Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

-To build a sample application (assuming zig.exe is in the PATH):

-1. Open terminal window.
-1. 'cd' to sample application root directory (for example, `cd samples/simple_raytracer`).
-1. Run `zig build` command.
-1. Sample application will be build, assets and build artifacts will be copied to `samples/<sample_name>/zig-out/bin` folder.

-Behind the scenes `zig build` command performs following steps:

-1. `zig cc` builds all C/C++ libraries that application uses (imgui, cgltf).
-1. DirectX Shader Compiler (dxc) which can be found in `external/bin/dxc` folder is invoked to build all HLSL shaders.
-1. Zig code is compiled.
-1. Everything is linked together into single executable.
-1. Assets and build artifacts are copied to destination folder.

-You can look at [samples/simple_raytracer/build.zig](samples/simple_raytracer/build.zig) file to see how those steps are implemented in Zig.

-## Requirements

-This project uses [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/) which allows to always use latest DirectX 12 features regardless of Windows version installed (this works from Windows 10 November 2019 Update).
-In particular, following Windows versions are supported:

-* Windows 10 May 2021 Update (Build 19043) or newer.
-* Windows 10 October 2020 Update (Build 19042.789+).
-* Windows 10 May 2020 Update (Build 19041.789+).
-* Windows 10 November 2019 Update (Build 18363.1350+).

 ## Sample applications

 Below you can find a list of more interesting samples implemented in Zig.
 More can be found in [samples](samples/) directory.